oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article5.md

 ```

 The 1.0.1 image does not have the private parts that we do not want to ship.
-###  push the container image to the OCI Container Image Registry
+###  Push the Container Image to the OCI Container Image Registry

 The container image needs to be pushed to the OCI Container Image Registry before it can be deployed to an OKE Cluster.
 The steps for pushing are as described below.